 Odin4 detects the device path automatically by default.
 However, if multiple Samsung devices are connected to your computer and you want to set the path of the device manually, you can use the following command mentioned below.

-First off, use the following command to find out the path of the connected devices.
+First, use the following command to find the path of the connected devices.

 sudo ./odin4 -l